-When a student would like to dispute the decision of a Board of Examiners, they should initially raise their concerns informally with individuals such as tutors, programme leaders, Academic Officers and staff in Student Services.
-Frequently matters can be resolved quickly and satisfactorily in this way.
+If you wish to dispute the decision of a Board of Examiners, you should initially raise concerns informally with individuals such as tutors, programme leaders, Academic Officers and staff in Student Services.
+Frequently, matters can be resolved quickly and satisfactorily in this way.

-Under the University Regulations, a student can formally pursue a dispute by requesting a Review and, if they remain dissatisfied with the outcome, it may be open to them to lodge an Appeal.
-A student may not lodge an Appeal unless a Review has been concluded.
+Under the University Regulations, you can formally pursue a dispute by requesting a Review and, if you remain dissatisfied with the outcome, it may be an option to lodge an Appeal.
+Appeals may not be lodged unless the Review has been completed.

-Further details, including the relevant forms, are available at Academic Reviews and Appeals
+Further details are available at Academic Reviews and Appeals.

-Information about appealing against withdrawals for non-attendance, including forms and the relevant extract from the regulations are available at Appeals Against Withdrawals for Non-Attendance.
+Information about appealing against withdrawals for student non-attendance are available at Appeals Against Withdrawals for Non-Attendance.

-In addition to the standard University Regulations, all postgraduate research students are also subject to the University’s Code of Practice on Misconduct in Research – for full details see the Graduate School’s Research Degrees Handbook.
+In addition to the standard University Regulations, all postgraduate research students are also subject to the University’s Code of Practice on Misconduct in Research.
+For full details see the Research Degrees Handbook.

-The complaints procedure provides students with a means to channel complaints about:
+The complaints procedure provides a means for you to channel complaints about: